Automated Profile Inference with Language Model Agents: Experiments

-\mypara{Roadmap} In this section, we evaluate \mymethod on Twitter, one of the world’s largest social media platforms.
-(We use ``Twitter'' instead of ``X'' in this paper for clarity and familiarity.)
-Unlike Reddit, many Twitter users use their real names for online interaction, presenting both opportunity and challenge to assess the performance of \mymethod.
-We begin by detailing the dataset preparation process and the text anonymization steps.
-Next, we outline the evaluation criteria, followed by a comprehensive assessment of \mymethod, including the impact of different LLM backbones and the contributions of each agent.
-Finally, we discuss the efficiency and cost of the proposed method.

-\mypara{Dataset Construction} Using Twitter’s official API~\cite{x_api}, we selected the top 100 most-followed individual accounts, resulting in a dataset where all accounts are officially verified and the user’s name is known.
-To avoid data contamination in the LLMs, we only include their activity (\ie tweets) from Jan 1, 2024, to May 31, 2024.
-This dataset consists of 100 verified Twitter users, with an average of 126 tweets per user and 27 words per tweet.
-We provide the complete list of the selected Twitter users in Appendix~\ref{appendix:dataset}.

-\mypara{Tweet Anonymization} Tweets from verified Twitter users often contain specific information about themselves.
+\mypara{Tweet Anonymization} Tweets from verified Twitter users often contain certain information about themselves.
 For instance, singers may announce their live tours, and politicians may retweet news related to themselves.
 LLMs could potentially identify specific users by simply linking frequently mentioned names in tweets.
-To force LLMs to infer information from semantic cues rather than direct identifiers, we anonymize tweets by masking the identifiable entities.
-Specifically, we use state-of-the-art text anonymization tools from Azure~\cite{azure} to detect and mask mentions of persons, locations, addresses, organizations, events, and numbers, replacing them with “***”, as shown in Figure~\ref{fig:anon_infer}.
-We use the anonymized Twitter dataset to assess the performance of \mymethod.
+To force LLMs to infer information from semantic cues rather than direct identifiers, we anonymize tweets by using SOTA text anonymization tools from Azure~\cite{azure} to detect and mask mentions of persons, locations, addresses, organizations, events, and numbers, replacing them with ``***'', as shown in~\Cref{fig:anon_infer}.
+The effectiveness of the anonymization is shown in~\Cref{tab:anon_validation}.
+We use the anonymized Twitter dataset for the following experiments.

-\mypara{Evaluation Details} Directly evaluating the quality of inferred attributes is challenging due to the absence of ground truth.
-To address this, we design the following evaluation procedures for the Twitter dataset:

-(1) We first run \mymethod on the \textit{anonymized} Twitter datasets to get the inferred attributes for each user.

-(2) Then we select attributes with high confidence scores (four or above) to construct a profile for each Twitter user and then instruct GPT-4 to use these inferred profiles to predict the user's identity.

-(3) Finally, we measure the accuracy of these predictions as evaluation metrics, which is more stringent than just inferring attributes.

-High-quality inferred attributes enable GPT-4 to more accurately identify users, resulting in higher identification accuracy.
-This approach is feasible because LLMs already possess prior knowledge of the well-known Twitter users used in our dataset.

-\mypara{Ovarall Performance} We evaluate \mymethod employing five state-of-the-art LLMs (\ie GPT-4, Claude-3, Gemini-1.5, Qwen-2, and Llama-3) as cores of agents.
-The results in Table~\ref{tab:twitter} demonstrate that all LLMs achieve impressive identification accuracy, with at least 85\% accuracy.
-GPT-4 performs the best, reaching an accuracy of 92\% for well-known Twitter users.
-Notably, Llama-3, the locally deployed LLM model in our experiments, also performs well with an accuracy of 86\%.
-This suggests that \mymethod could be used by an attacker to conduct large-scale automated profile inference at minimal cost and without centralized regulation (\eg advanced alignment strategies).